elusivecodes/FyreForge/README.md

 - `$index` is a string representing the index name.
 - `$options` is an array containing the index options.
     - `columns` is a string or array containing the columns to use for the index, and will default to the index name.
-    - `type` is a string representing the index type, and will default to "*BTREE*".
     - `unique` is a boolean indicating whether the index must be unique, and will default to *false*.
+    - `primary` is a boolean indicating whether the index is a primary key, and will default to *false*.

 ```php
 $tableForge->addIndex($index, $options);
 ```

+Additional index options may be available depending on the connection handler.

+Primary keys cannot be added to an existing Sqlite table.

 **Change Column**